Jsphhiller24-hub/ITAI_2372_AI_Applications_Portfolio/README.md

 - Analysis of "2057 Michio Kaku - The Body (Ep.
 1):" and AI's Impact on Healthcare.
 - AI in Fraud Detection Case Study
-- In Depth Case Study of Choice
+- In-Depth Case Study of Choice

 ---